Bourbon Street Beat

-Bourbon Street Beat (1959-60) was the first (but least commercially successful) of all the 77 Sunset Strip clones churned out by Warner Brothers TV factory back in the sixties (it didn't even rank a board game!), despite the intriguing setting of New Orleans.
+Bourbon Street Beat (1959-60) was the first (but least commercially successful) of all the 77 Sunset Strip clones churned out by Warner Brothers TV factory back in the sixties, despite the intriguing setting of New Orleans.
+Hell, it didn't even rank a board game!

 Evidently, Warner Bros. really thought this one would hit -- they even bought an interest in a real New Orleans restaurant, The Absinthe House, and placed the agency, Randolph and Calhoun, Special Services above it, even though the actual show was shot on a Hollywood backlot (the one used for A Streetcar Named Desire, in fact)

-Unfortunately, despite some decent scripts, an appealling cast, and a real attempt to rise above the formula, the show bombed.
-Not that Warner let anything go to waste -- Rex eventually showed up in the cast of 77 Sunset Strip and Kenny surfaced a year later in the same time slot as one of the Surfside Six Miami PI's.
-Only Cal never surfaced again.
+Unfortunately, despite a few decent scripts, an appealling cast (well, the leads weren't bad), and a real attempt to rise above the formula, the show bombed.
+Not that Warner let anything go to waste -- Rex was eventually recycled as a member of the cast of 77 Sunset Strip and Kenny surfaced a year later in the same time slot as one of the Surfside Six Miami P.I.'s.
+Only big, tall Cal never surfaced again.

 Maybe they should have given him a comb.